cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ---

-This first example walks through the a basic yet complete Node application.
-Only 8 statements are actually required to produce a result:
+This first example walks through a basic yet complete Node.js runtime application.
+Only 8 statements are required to produce a result:

 ```js
 1 import { Sim } from '@cbevins/fire-behavior-simulator' // import the package